 You'll study the art of diplomacy and policymaking, geopolitical change, and national and regional security in military, political and geo-economic contexts.

-You'll explore political and regional globalisation in-depth, with an emphasis on the Indo-Pacific; and examine international trade, environmental change, resource management and human rights issues.
+You'll explore key political and regional issues impacting Australia – with an emphasis on the Indo-Pacific region – and examine statecraft, international trade, environmental change and emerging technologies.

-You'll also gain skills in critical analysis, problem-solving and written and oral communications – which underpin influential careers in international relations.
+You'll also gain skills in critical analysis, problem-solving, and written and oral communication, which underpin influential careers in international relations.

 International Relations is offered as part of the Bachelor of Arts.
 You can enhance your studies with a second major or choose from a range of elective units that support your career goals.